mwohlfender/R_overdispersion_cluster_size/README.md

 * `data_variants_shares_ch_dk_de_processed.csv` shares of SARS-CoV-2 variants (alpha, delta, omicron and other) among sequences on bi-weekly interval during 2021 and auxiliary variables needed for plotting

 #### simulation
-* `parameters_grid_simulation.csv` all parameter combinations for which identical sequence clusters were simulated for the simulation study
+* `parameters_grid_simulation.csv` all parameter combinations for which identical sequence clusters were simulated during the simulation study
-* `indices_simulation.txt` and `indices_estimation.txt` auxiliary files needed  for the parallel execution of cluster simulation, respectively parameter estimation
+* `indices_simulation.txt` and `indices_estimation.txt` auxiliary files needed during the simulation study for the parallel execution of cluster simulation, respectively parameter estimation
 * `simulated_clusters` number of simulated clusters of each size for each combination of parameters contained in `parameters_grid_simulation.csv`

-### R

 ### results